"Learning never exhausts the mind."

 A warm welcome to Da Vinci's class page!
 Year 3 are proud to be named after one of the world’s greatest creative geniuses that ever lived!
 Not only is a celebrated as a great artist, but he is also known as a inventor having designed many machines years ahead of their time.

-We are really enjoying our first term in the juniors.
-Our topic this term is ‘Veni, Vidi, Vici!
-Here Come The Romans!’
-We have been learning about the invasion and settlement of the Romans, how they lived their lives and the legacy that is still evident today.
-Make sure you follow our class link for our home learning this term; it gives us all the oppportunity to follow our own learning path and it's always exciting to see and hear your wonderful presentations!
+We are really enjoying our learning.
+Our topic this term is ‘Earth, Wind and Fire!’
+We will be learning about volcanoes and earthquakes, from geography to art.
+Make sure you follow our class link for our home learning this term; it gives us all the opportunity to follow our own learning path and it's always exciting to see and hear your wonderful presentations!

-This term, our Christian Value focus is "Compassion".
-From the story of the Good Samaritan, we are learning the importance of taking care of others.
+This term, our Christian Value focus is "Friendship".
+From the Parable of the Paralysed Man, we are learning the importance of friendships.

 Further information about our class routines and learning can be found on the links to the right of this page.
 Furthermore, if you have anything you wish to discuss, the best time to see me is after school and I am always available for those early morning, urgent matters.

 Remember your e-safety rules: make sure you let your parents know you are online and share what you are learning!

 Prefixes and suffixes – Use the machine to create new words by a prefixes at the beginning of words, or suffixes at the end.
 Look how the prefix or suffix changes the meaning of the word.